Reflections on Impending Obamacare

 |Jonathan E. Rhoads, M.D.|

 Unfortunately, it is just this sort of needed commentary which is most questionable on a constitutional or political science level.
-It is not at all certain that consumer groups, or third-party insurance groups have a right to be dictating salary levels, or whether an institution needs a new HVAC system.
+It is not at all certain that consumer groups or third-party insurance groups have a right to be dictating salary levels, or whether an institution needs a new HVAC system.
 It is far from clear that a government of limited federal powers has any right at all to be dictating local hospital indirect expenditures.
 When Medicare was only one of several dominant payers in a hospital, they did acquire a sort of legitimacy when they insisted on equal treatment with other payers.
 Now that Federal Laws of uncertain shape, mandate universal coverage of uncertain form, it becomes legitimate to ask whether the format of filling in the coverage gaps can stretch the Constitution into assuming the total administrative control which the Constitution seems to prohibit.
-As these new regulations get actual implementation, more and more people will acquire "standing" by sustaining provable personal injury.
+As these new regulations get actual implementation, more and more people will acquire "standing" by sustaining a provable personal injury.
 It remains to be seen, where that will lead.